RandyGaul/cute_framework/doc/protocol.md

 The server should be on a publicly available IP address and port.
 This way clients can initiate the connection handshake by sending the *connect token packet* to the server, who is listening on a UDP socket + port combo.

 The server maintains a set of clients, capped at SERVER_MAX_CLIENTS tunable (see [Tuning Parameters](#tuning-parameters) for more info).
 Each client is represented by an opaque *client handle*.
 Max clients can be set to any number as deemed acceptable according to the implementation.
 For many first-person shooter games, somewhere from 8-32 players often makes sense.
 For larger games, such as MMOs, multiple thousands of players can be acceptable for the Cute Protocol, so long as the implementation appropriately scales to that level.
 The Cute Protocol is quite agnostic to connection scale, since different implementations are free to represent clients in a manner suitable to their specific needs.

+The servers goals are:
+* Only respond when absolutely necessary.
+* Early out packet validation as quickly as possible (for example, perform any available checks pre-encryption on the *connect token packet*).
+* Only allow clients with valid connect tokens to instantiate a connection.
+* **Never** write any sensitive data based on the contents of any packet before the decryption check succeeds.
+Data pre-decryption should be thought of as dangerous, and never be used as a predicate to mutate sensitive server state.
+* Always respond during the handshake process with much smaller packet sizes than were initially sent, in order to stay far away from being available for a [DDoS amplification attack](https://en.wikipedia.org/wiki/Denial-of-service_attack#Amplification).

 ### Server Handshake Process